johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 ### 3. Implicit Construction

-Now, it's a little inconvenient for our language to force every function to explicitly return a list.
+Now, it's a tiny bit inconvenient for our language to force every function to explicitly return a list.

 But we can solve this problem with an **implicit construction** rule, and say that a list is implicitly created in places where it is expected.
 So:

 {{< highlight java "linenos=false" >}}

+func inverse(x)
-let inverse(x) = 1/x
+	return 1/x
 {{< /highlight >}}